 Spectrogram with corner bass traps in place (57 cm above the floor).

 Spectrogram with corner bass traps in place (110 cm above the floor).

 Spectrogram with all absorption panels in place.
 Looking at this spectrogram I can only conclude that without the panels on the front wall the response is even a bit better.
 The cause of this could be the back wall where a cabinet with glass doors (reflective surface!) is situated.

-The installed panels really help optimizing the acoustics of my studio room.
+The installed panels really help optimising the acoustics of my studio room, especially concerning reflections and reverberation times.
 There is still room for improvement, some panels on the back wall would certainly help I think and adding two corner bass traps to the back wall.
 However, as my room is rather packed as it is, there is no room for more bass traps so I’ll leave it like it is for now…